JuliaLang/www.julialang.org/downloads/platform.md

 ### Installation Notes
 @@tight-list
 1. Download the Windows Julia installer from https://julialang.org/downloads/.
 Note, the 32-bit Julia binaries work on both 32-bit and 64-bit Windows  (x86 and x86\_64), but the 64-bit Julia binaries only run on 64-bit Windows (x86\_64).
 2. Run the installer and note the installation directory.
-The installation directory should look something like `C:\Users\JohnDoe\AppData\Local\Programs\Julia\Julia 1.5.0`, *please note this path*.
+The installation directory should look something like `C:\Users\JohnDoe\AppData\Local\Programs\Julia 1.5.0`, *please note this path*.
 @@

 To invoke Julia by simply typing `julia` in the command line, the Julia executable directory needs to be added to PATH.
 Perform the following steps to add Julia to PATH.